Watseka Wonder: Adaptations

 An obscure syndicated radio program, Out of the Night, dramatized the case as "The Girl With the Dual Personality" sometime around 1949, a recording of which survives.

-DC Comics' horror anthology, House of Mystery (#5, August 1952), had a half page filler titled, "Double Mourning!" that briefly recounted the alleged facts of the Lurancy Vennum case.
+DC Comics' horror anthology, House of Mystery (#5, August 1952), had a half-page filler titled, "Double Mourning!" that briefly recounted the alleged facts of the Lurancy Vennum case.

-A fictionalized play based on the case, "Before I Wake", was produced and staged in 1986.
-It was written by William Wesbrooks, focusing on the Roffs who are mentioned as being the writer's great-great-grandparents.
+Before I Wake, a fictionalized play by William Wesbrooks, was based on the case, and was produced and staged in 1986.
+It focused on the Roffs, who were the writer's great-great-grandparents.
 The play was reviewed as a thriller by The New York Times.

 Writer Melissa Pritchard based her story "Spirit Seizures" on Lurancy Vennum.
 It is the titular story in her collection Spirit Seizures which won the Flannery O'Connor Award for Short Fiction and was published by University of Georgia Press in 1987.

-The 1996 Lifetime Movie Network "Buried Secrets" is an adaption of the story.
+The 1996 television movie Buried Secrets is an adaption of the story.

 A 2009 film, The Possessed, recounting the story of the Watseka case, was produced by the Booth Brothers, Christopher Saint Booth and Philip Adrian Booth, for the SyFy Channel's "Spooked Television".
 Since then, the film has aired on The Chiller Channel on June 10, 2012, owned by the same network of channels as SyFy.

 Daniel Quinn used the event as the basis for the story of Mary Anne Dorson in his novel After Dachau.

-In the 2021 Travel Channel series, Ghost Brothers, Mary Roff’s former house is investigated for her lingering spirit.
+In the 2021 Travel Channel series, Ghost Brothers, Mary Roff's former house is investigated for her lingering spirit.